 Define Your Target Audience

-The foundation on building your brand is determined by the targeted audience you’re focusing on.
+The foundation for building your brand is determined by the targeted audience you’re focusing on.

 It is this simple.